 Sean Pue, former director of the Digital Humanities program at MSU, teaches this course.
 He is currently an associate professor of Hindi Language and South Asian Literature and Culture at Michigan State University.
 Professor Pue blogs at www.seanpue.com.

-This course is taught by Full-Time MSU Faculty and graduate students and Full-Time English Language Center faculty.
+This course is taught by Full-Time MSU Faculty, providing you with the opportunity to work with experts the in Digital Humanities and utilize the Digital Scholarship Lab at MSU.
 Our faculty look forward to teaching ASP courses and often remain connected to students long after the course finishes.

 Michigan State University

 East Lansing, MI